rladies/sheffield/Tidy Tuesday Code/R Ladies Session 1 - October 23rd 2024/README.md

 # Tidy Tuesday 19/10/2021- Giant Pumpkins
-| Official Tidy Tuesday Repo: https://github.com/rfordatascience/tidytuesday/blob/master/data/2021/2021-10-19/readme.md
+| Official Tidy Tuesday Repo for this activity: https://github.com/rfordatascience/tidytuesday/blob/master/data/2021/2021-10-19/readme.md

 See below the outputs we made in our meeting on 23rd 10th 2024.